 The Problem

-There are several companies that manage donations that are received by Daniel’s Table (DT) and each company has a different way to inform DT about donations that are received.
-One system sends an email when a donation is given; others allow reports to be created from their web interfaces (GUIs).
-DT wants to record all the donations into their donor management system, Little Green Light (LGL).
+There are several companies that collect the donations that are received by Daniel’s Table (DT) and each company has a different way to inform DT about donations that are received.
+One system sends an email when a donation is given and requires the information to be downloaded from a secure site; others allow reports to be created from their web interfaces (GUIs).
+DT wants to record all the donations and donor info into their donor management system, Little Green Light (LGL).

 LGL has a well written flexible installer that allows a user to manually map columns in a spreadsheet or CSV file to fields that it understands.
+It also has an excellent REST interface that allows donor data to be retrieved and written to the system.
 Today, a volunteer updates LGL based on the various input she receives from the donation sources.
 In addition to updating donation information, the volunteer also maintains the donor information such as the donor’s name, phone number(s), physical address, and email address.

 This is a very time-consuming task and it is easy to make mistakes.
 In addition, the manual process does not guarantee that all sources will be handled consistently and it is difficult to train another person to assist or take over the task.